open-contracting-extensions/ocds_bid_extension/README.md

   * 'smallBids'
   * 'mediumBids'
   * 'disqualifiedBids'
+* Change category in `statistic.csv` from 'EU' to 'bids':
+  * 'electronicBids'
+  * 'smeBids'
+  * 'foreignBids'
 * Deprecate the `Award.relatedBid` field
 * Update and clarify `Statistic.value` field description
 * Rename the `BidStatistic` definition to `Statistic`, and remove bid-specific language from its fields' descriptions